PolnareffPark/QuPCA/QPCA/docs1/QPCA.rst

 decomposition
 ============
-This module contains an implementation of quantum PCA algorithm.
-This class can be used for an end-to-end process, starting from the input matrix up to the reconstruction of the same matrix using the computed eigenvectors and eigenvalues extracted by quantum routines.
+This module contains an implementation of the Quantum PCA (Principal Component Analysis) algorithm.
+The provided class enables an end-to-end process, starting from the input matrix and concluding with the reconstruction of the same matrix using the computed eigenvectors and eigenvalues extracted through quantum routines.

 Module contents
 ---------------